Scoundrels (novel): Scoundrels Volume Two: The Hunt For Hansclapp

-Scoundrels 'Volume Two: The Hunt For Hansclapp' was published in the UK on September 6, 2018.
+Scoundrels 'Volume Two: The Hunt For Hansclapp' was published in the UK on September 6 2018.
 It continues the narrative of Volume One, covering the Major's adventures during the years 1952–to 1974.
 The Majors continue to bicker and boast in their letters to each other as they recall kidnapping in the Congo, manslaughter on the Orient Express and romance at the Stasi Christmas Party.

 Volume Two in November was made one of The Spectator Magazine's Books of the Year: "The highlight in fiction was Scoundrels: The Hunt For Hansclapp...
 Duncan Crowe and James Peak once again pull off the balancing act achieved by only the very best spoofs - making it real enough to be believable, ridiculous enough to be funny."
 A review in Book Decoder described it as "quirkily funny... hilarious and absurd."
 One reviewer, Sarah Douglas, wanted "to have a disastrous marriage with this book," describing it as "great fun and perfectly done."

+Scoundrels Volume Two covers the period 1952–1974.

-During October to December 2018, Crowe and Peak made appearances at several branches of Waterstones and Foyles in London and the South East of England to sign copies of the books.
+During October to December 2018, Crowe and Peak made appearances at several branches of Waterstones and Foyles in London and the South East of England to discuss the books.

 In late November 2018, The Hunt For Hansclapp was nominated for the Literary Review's Bad Sex in Fiction Award, for "author(s) who ... produced an outstandingly bad scene of sexual description in an otherwise good novel."
 Crowe and Peak were reportedly delighted to be considered for this award, which has been previously won by John Updike, AA Gill, Ben Okri, Melvyn Bragg, Tom Wolfe, and Norman Mailer.
-However, the book was widely recognised by the judges as taking a deliberate tilt at the award (Frank Brinkley of the Literary Review quoted from the book, remarking: "Some of the entries were so over the top as to be almost outrageous.")
+However, the book was widely recognised by the judges as taking a deliberate tilt at the award, leading Frank Brinkley of the Literary Review to quote from the book and remark: "Some of the entries were so over the top as to be almost outrageous."
 The Times' Diary reported that: "Scoundrels (was) rejected by the judges as it was too obviously written to win.
-'We cheated,' Peak admits.
-'We're like a couple of literary Lance Armstrongs.'"
-The 2018 Bad Sex in Fiction Award went to James Frey for his novel 'Katarina', with Crowe and Peak honoured to collect the award from the pop star Kim Wilde on Frey's behalf.
+'We cheated,' Peak admits, 'We're like a couple of literary Lance Armstrongs.'"

+The 2018 Bad Sex in Fiction Award went to James Frey for his novel 'Katarina', with Crowe and Peak collecting the award from the pop star Kim Wilde on Frey's behalf.

 Scoundrels Volume Three: Her Majesty's Pleasure

-A third novel, entitled 'Volume Three: Her Majesty's Pleasure' completes the Majors' joint autobiography, with, according to Crowe, "a shuddering climax.
+A third novel entitled 'Volume Three: Her Majesty's Pleasure' completes the Majors' joint autobiography with, according to Crowe, "a shuddering climax.
 A right royal rumble at the very heart of the British Establishment."
-Volume Three was published on December 2, 2021.
+Volume Three was published on 2 December 2021 to critical acclaim.

-After publication Crowe and Peak intend to create a "universe of Scoundrels content" that further explores the club's legacy of solving appalling diplomatic crises that the Crown and Whitehall refuse to touch, from the seventeenth century onwards.
+Scoundrels Volume Three covers the period 1972–1984 and concludes the Majors' life story.